hilary-thornley/udacity-tournament-project/README.md

-# Swiss Pairings Tournament Code
+# Swiss Pairings Tournament Project
 Final project for the Back-end Developer path (Stage 5) of Udacity's "Intro to Programming" Nanodegree

 ## Overview